-- The Authority's total assets increased by \$656,834 or approximately 2.29%.
-Likewise, total net assets increased by \$916,681 or approximately 3.25%. - Total cash and investments at December 31, 2012 represent approximately 85.38% of the Authority's total assets. - Operating revenues decreased over the prior year primarily because of a decrease in the amount of financing acceptance fees and program administrative fees. - Operating expenses were slightly more than the prior year due to general cost increases and the Authority being more fully staffed. - Non-operating revenues decreased slightly from the prior year due to a decrease in unrealized gains in value on the Authority's investments.
+- The Authority's total assets increased by \$305,095 or approximately 1.04%.
+Likewise, total net assets increased by \$30,792 or approximately 0.11%. - Total cash and investments at December 31, 2013 represent approximately 80.36% of the Authority's total assets. - Operating revenues decreased over the prior year primarily because of a decrease in the amount of Direct Loan Servicing Fees. - Operating expenses were slightly less than the prior year due to decreases in Casual Labor, unreimbursed Project Costs, and Third Party Services. - Non-operating revenues decreased from the prior year due to a decrease in unrealized gains in value on the Authority's investments.